Lead magnets, in marketing, are an effective technique for gaining a prospect's contact information.

 The problem is these magnets can take a lot of time and energy to produce.
 Podcasts, e-learning courses, video series, and contests all sound great – but who has time to create them all?

-In this article, I'll reveal nine different lead magnets you can create today by repurposing content you already have.
+In this article, we’ll explain what a lead magnet is, as well as provide lead magnet ideas you can create today by repurposing content you already have.

 A lead magnet is a marketing tool that generates leads by offering a long-form resource in exchange for a prospect's contact information.
-Leads magnets can take the form of ebooks, whitepapers, templates, and similar downloadable assets.
-This exchange takes place at the second stage of a buyer's conversion path.
+Lead magnets can take the form of ebooks, whitepapers, templates, and similar downloadable assets.

-Before I share each lead magnet example, let's quickly review the conversion path that turns website visitors into leads -- and the role email marketing plays in this process:
+Before I share lead magnet examples, let's quickly review the conversion path that turns website visitors into leads – and the role email marketing plays in this process:

-- Call to Action (CTA): This is the button that blog readers and website visitors click to access the resource you're offering through this lead magnet.
+- Call to Action (CTA): This is the button that website visitors click to access the resource you're offering.

 - Landing Page: This is where your lead magnet captures information provided by the visitor.
-After visitors click the CTA, they're brought to a landing page where they'll fill out a form with their name, email address, and any other relevant information you've deemed important.
+Once visitors click on the CTA, they're brought to a landing page where they fill out a form with their name, email address, and any other relevant information you've deemed important.